-Distributed Leader Course Level II (DLC II)
+DISTRIBUTED LEADER COURSE LEVEL II (DLC II)

-Description
+DESCRIPTION

-Distributed Leader Course Level II (DLC II) grooms sergeants to react to cultural dynamics in the joint, interagency, intergovernmental, and multinational environment; develop self and subordinates to use sound and ethical judgement; be an agile and a multi-skilled leader in the operating environment even when information is ambiguous and uncertain; and be accountable with moral and ethical character when managing programs.
-DLC II is a 44 hour course consisting of 15 lessons and serves as a prerequisite for the Advanced Leader Course (ALC).
+Distributed Leader Course Level II (DLC II) prepares the sergeant to react to cultural dynamics in the joint, interagency, intergovernmental, and multinational environment; develop self and subordinates to use sound and ethical judgement; be an agile and a multi-skilled leader in the operating environment when information is ambiguous and uncertain; and be accountable with moral and ethical character when managing programs.
+DLC II is a 44-hour course consisting of 15 lessons and serves as a prerequisite for the Advanced Leader Course (ALC).
+TERMINAL LEARNING OBJECTIVES (TLOS) Analyze Army Leadership, Mission Command, Operations, and Training.

-Terminal Learning Objectives (TLOs)

-Analyze Army Leadership, Mission Command, Operations, and Training.

-Course Map
+COURSE MAP

-Lesson Topic Hours
+Lesson Торіс Hours

 DLC200 Course Overview 1

 DLC201 NCO History 1700s 3

 DLC202 Leader Development 3.5

 DLC203 Elements of the Army Profession 3.5

 DLC204 Fundamentals of Management Within the Army 4

 DLC205 Mission Command and Unified Land Operations 4

-D1C206 Effective Public Speaking Skills 3.5
+DLC206 Effective Public Speaking Skills 3.5

 DLC207 Elements of Effective Writing 3

 DLC208 Introduction to APA 3.5

 DLC209 Working in Culturally Diverse Environments 3

-DLC210 The Army's Physical Readiness Training (PRT) Program 2
+DLC210 Implementing the Army's Physical Readiness Training (PRT) Program 2

 DLC211 Career and Career Tools 2.5

 DLC212 Transition to Civilian Life 2

 DLC213 Reducing Stress 2.5

 DLC214 The Army Inspection Program 3

 Total DLC II Hours 44

-Lesson DLC200 - Course Overview
+LESSON DLC200 - COURSE OVERVIEW

 Description

-This introductory lesson will help prepare the student to successfully navigate and complete the Distributed Leader Course (DLC) Level II, as well as, retain the knowledge gained in the course.
+This introductory lesson will help prepare you to successfully navigate and complete the Distributed Leader Course (DLC) Level II, as well as retain the knowledge gained in the course.
 Hours: 1

 Learning Objectives/Outcomes

 Identify how to successfully complete DLC II.

-Learning Domain: Cognitive Level of Learning: Understand
+Learning Domain: Cognitive Level of Learning: Comprehension

 References/Readings

 ADRP 7-0, Training Units and Developing Leaders, 23 August 2012

-TRADOC 525-8-3, The U.S. Army Training Concept, 7 January 2011

 AFMS Policy Letter #8, Academic Integrity Policy, 5 October 2017

 AR 350-1, Army Training and Leader Development, 10 December 2017

 TRADOC Pam 525-8-2, The U.S. Army Learning Concept for Training and Education 2020-2040, April 2017

+TRADOC Pam 525-8-3, The U.S. Army Training Concept, 7 January 2011

-Lesson DLC201 - NCO History 1700s
+LESSON DLC201 - NCO HISTORY 1700S

 Description

-This lesson introduces students to a brief historical analysis of the NCO's role during the 1700s.
+This lesson introduces learners to a brief historical analysis of the NCO's role during the 1700s.
 This lesson also reflects on how the lessons learned during that time have shaped today's NCO.

 Hours: 3

 Learning Objectives/Outcomes

 Analyze how the history of the NCO during the 1700s shaped today's NCOs.

-Learning Domain: Cognitive Level of Learning: Analyze
+Learning Domain: Cognitive Level of Learning: Analysis

 References/Readings

 A Short History of the NCO, 1991

 American military history vol. 1: the United States Army and the forging of a nation, 1775-1917, 2009

-History of the NCO Corps, 1991

-Rules of Ranging, 2010

-Lesson DLC202 - Leader Development
+LESSON DLC202 - LEADER DEVELOPMENT

 Description

-This lesson familiarizes the student with how to conduct leader development.
-At the end of this lesson, the student will be able to develop subordinates as leaders by reviewing the relationships between the domains of leader development, connecting the benefits of investing time and resources into developmental activities, and demonstrating key communication skills used to provide developmental feedback.
+This lesson familiarizes you with how to conduct leader development.
+At the end of this lesson, you will be able to develop subordinates as leaders by reviewing the relationships between the domains of leader development, connecting the benefits of investing time and resources into developmental activities, and demonstrating key communication skills used to provide developmental feedback.

 Hours: 3.5

 Learning Objectives/Outcomes

 Conduct leader development.